컴퓨팅 설계

 | OS buffer cache correction | Correction factor for a memory location that temporarily stores a certain amount of data to improve processing speed | 1.1~1.3 | 1.15 |

-The system area refers to the memory space required for the execution of operating software (operating system, network daemon (Daemon), database engine, middleware, utilities, etc.), and it is calculated based on the memory required by each software when it runs.
-In particular, this area must be applied differently depending on the number of licenses for the software, such as databases, and is generally calculated by reflecting the required memory recommended by each software manufacturer.Memory required per user
+System Area The system area refers to the memory space required for the execution of running software (operating systems, network daemons, database engines, middleware, utilities, etc.), and is calculated based on the memory required by each software when running.
+In particular, this area must be applied differently depending on the number of licenses for the software, such as databases, and is generally calculated by reflecting the required memory recommended by each software vendor.

-The required memory per user refers to the amount of memory required per user depending on the use of applications, middleware, DBMS, etc. This value is calculated considering various factors.
-For example, the required memory per user can vary depending on the implementation method of the application, the middleware application method, the I/O structure of the user process, the architecture of the DBMS vendor, etc. However, if calculation is impossible, a value between 1MB and 3MB can be applied arbitrarily.Number of concurrent users A concurrent user refers to a user who uses software or a system simultaneously over a network.
-In terms of memory, the number of concurrent users is not calculated separately, and the estimated concurrent user count based on CPU from the previous step is applied identically.
+Memory required per user Memory required per user refers to the memory capacity required per user depending on the usage of Applications, Middleware, DBMS, etc. This value is calculated considering various factors.
+For example, the required memory per user may vary depending on the application implementation method, middleware application method, user process I/O structure, DBMS vendor’s architecture, etc. However, if calculation is impossible, you may arbitrarily apply a value between 1MB and 3MB.

-OS buffer cache correction Computers collect a certain amount of data and process it all at once to improve processing speed, and the storage location where the data is gathered is called a buffer cache.
-The correction factor that takes this into account is called OS buffer cache correction.
-OS buffer cache correction can apply values from 1.1 to 1.3, and the default value is 1.15.
+OS Buffer Cache Correction To improve processing speed, computers collect a certain amount of data and process it all at once, and the storage location where this data is collected is called a buffer cache.
+The correction value considering this is called the OS buffer cache correction.
+OS buffer cache correction can use values from 1.1 to 1.3, and the default value is 1.15.

-Application required memory Application required memory refers to the cache area used by middleware such as DBMS shared memory and WAS heap size (Heap Size).
-The size of this memory is determined by the requirements of each middleware such as DBMS, WAS, etc.
+Application Required Memory Application required memory refers to the cache area used by middleware, such as the DBMS shared memory and the WAS heap size.
+The size of this memory is determined based on the requirements of each middleware, such as DBMS and WAS.

-This is a correction factor for stable operation of the system due to an unexpected increase in workload.
-For on-premise systems, a typical additional margin of 30% (correction factor 1.3) is considered.
+System Margin This is a correction value for stable system operation in response to unexpected increases in workload.
+For on-premise systems, we typically consider an additional 30% buffer (correction factor 1.3).

 Container Application Review